ProgDevLab/E_Sphere_Framework/src/docs/analysis.md

     - **Sprint** : Some Feature Done
       - **Task** : One Feature Done

+Starting : each project are long lived, so the best way is to setup first your basic API with a basic Admin interface to start to use the application.

 ### Level 001

 - TODO Level 001 Features